How to Get Your Fundraising Engine in Working Order

-Perhaps you’re the executive director and you think fundraising isn’t your primary job.
-But you’ve got to remember, no money no programs, and you still need to lead by example.
-Nothing could be more important and the overall success or failure of your organization ultimately rests on your shoulders.
+Perhaps you’re the executive director and you think fundraising isn’t your job primarily.
+But you’ve got to remember that no money means no programs, and you still need to lead by example.
+Nothing could be more important, and the overall success or failure of your organization ultimately rests on your shoulders.

-And many ED’s have never had any fundraising training at all.
-Most ED’s come from the program side and then are expected to be master fundraisers right out of the gate.
+And many executive directors have never had any fundraising training at all.
+Most come from the program side and then are expected to be master fundraisers right out of the gate.
 It’s much easier to just avoid the whole thing.

 Whatever your personal role at your organization, I want to help you get a whole lot better – and more comfortable – asking people for money.
 Your organization depends on it.
 Here’s what I have in mind.

-I’ve created an online workshop that is designed to help everyone at your organization who has any level of responsibility asking people for money.
+I’ve created a FREE online workshop that is designed to help everyone at your organization who has any level of responsibility for asking people for money.